Allied Democratic Forces insurgency: 2013

+January

 On 24 January 2013, insurgents tortured and later executed 13 people who were previously abducted from the city of Oicha, North Kivu.

+April

 In April 2013, it was reported that ADF started a recruitment campaign in Kampala and other parts of the country.
 Citing a defector from ADF, "allAfrica" reported that some 10 new recruits joined ADF forces every day.

+July

 In July 2013, the ADF renewed its fighting in the Congolese district of Beni.
 According to the UN Radio Okapi, the ADF together with the NALU, fought a pitched battle with the FARD, briefly taking the towns of Mamundioma and Totolito.
 On July 11, the ADF attacked the town of Kamango, triggering the flight of over 60,000 refugees across the border into the Ugandan district of Bundibugyo.

+September

 Early in September 2013, regional leaders under the International Conference of the Great Lakes Region (ICGLR) asked the recently formed combative Intervention Brigade under MONUSCO to attack positions of foreign negative forces operating in DRC, including the ADF.
 On 23 September 2013, 3 people were killed during an ADF attack in the Watalinga Sector, North Kivu, DRC.
 On 27 September 2013, ADF militants killed five and abducted 30 people in an attack on a health center in the city of Maleki, DRC.

+October

 On 23 October 2013, ADF guerrillas abducted 26 people from the village of Upira, North Kivu, later transferring them to the rebel strongholds of Makembi and Chuchubo.

+November

 In the period between November 2012 and November 2013, ADF carried out 300 kidnappings.

+December

 On 14 December 2013, 13 people were killed, in the aftermath of an ADF attack on the Musuku village, Uganda.
 On 15 December 2013, ADF killed eight people in the Biangolo village, Uganda.
 On 25 December 2013, ADF rebels attacked the city of Kamango, DRC.
 Over 50 civilians were killed and many buildings were burnt down.
 The city was retaken by the Congolese army the following day.
 On 29 December 2013, ADF rebels launched another attack on the city of Kamango.
 The ADF militants beheaded 21 civilians and urged the residents of the city to flee to Uganda.

 2014

+January

 On 17 January 2014, the Congolese army drove ADF militants soldiers out of the city of Beni, with the aid of UN's "Intervention Brigade" peace corps.

+February

 On 17 February 2014, a Congolese army spokesman announced that the military had killed 230 ADF rebels in the aftermath of a monthlong offensive, 23 FARDC soldiers were also killed in the operation.

+March

 On 23 March 2014, South African helicopters struck ADF forces for the first time, in support of Operation Sukola 1.